 Acute Sinusitis Surgery

 Normally, sinusitis improves on its own with only conservative treatment like fluids, decongestants, and vitamin C. When symptoms persist for more than 7 days or symptoms increase in severity, a visit to the doctor is recommended in order to determine the nature of the infection and the possible need for treatment.
-Blockage of the sinuses might be caused by anything from foreign objects (as is often the case with children) to naturally small sinus passageways, to having had many sinus infections that cause thickening of the sinus cavities and channels.
+Blockage of the sinuses might be caused by anything from foreign objects (as is often the case with children) to naturally small sinus passageways, to have had many sinus infections that cause thickening of the sinus cavities and channels.
 Knowing that there is actually a sinus infection is also important.
 The differential diagnosis for having just some of the symptoms includes allergies, migraines, and nasal polyps.
 Both acute and chronic sinus infections should be documented by endoscopic sinus examination.